 In modern times, this French beef stew recipe is more of a bistro dish.
 The first printed recipe for it only goes back to the early 20th century.

-A large chunk of beef was used then, but today we use chopped beef.
-That is what you will find in Julia Child’s beef bourguignon recipe anyway, and the way I make it.
-Julia Child’s beef bourguignon uses lardons, which are little strips of fatty bacon, and I love to add those.
+A large chunk of beef was the historical choice, but today chopped stewing beef is the more usual type for modern beef Burgundy.
+That is what you will find in Julia Child’s beef bourguignon recipe anyway, and the way many people make it.

 The exact cooking time depends on the cut of beef you’re using.
 As soon as you can cut the beef with a fork it’s done.